Flu vaccine and side effects

 - Take a painkiller, such as paracetamol or ibuprofen

 Serious allergic reactions, and anaphylaxis, to the flu vaccines is very rare, but healthcare staff administering the injections are trained to deal with any adverse reactions.

 Don't have the flu jab if:

 - You have had a serious allergic reaction to a flu jab in the past

-- You have a serious allergy to hen’s eggs - it may be possible to have an egg-free flu vaccination.
+- You have a severe allergy to hen’s eggs - it may be possible to have an egg-free flu vaccination.